Chae Yeon: Pursuing career as an entertainer in Korea

 She returned to Korea with her first official album It's My Time under her new stage name, Chae Yeon.
 Initially, she was simply viewed as yet another "sexy concept" singer, as many female singers were at that time.
-Her debut song "위험한 연출" ("Dangerous Presentation") did well, but her real success came when her second album released late in 2004.
+Her debut song "위험한 연출" ("Dangerous Directing") did well, but her real success came when her second album released late in 2004.
 "Two of Us (둘이서)", the lead single, pushed her to No.1 on many music charts in the spring of 2005.
 The music video for "Two of Us" was controversial for being too "racy" in conservative Korea, as it contained scenes showing her full back and exposed underwear.
 Subsequently, the video was banned on television, and the airing time was limited to after 10:00 p.m. on some cable channels.
 Becoming heavily played on radio, the song became so popular that a signature move from the choreographed dance became known as the "Na-na-na" dance, named after the hook of the song.
 It managed to hit the top of various music charts in Korea.
 The follow-up single "Come to Me (다가와)" was released soon after and was also popular, riding on the wave of its predecessor.

 She returned after a brief break to release her third album III, which came in the fall of 2005.
 The first single, "오직 너", fared poorly on the charts.
 The record company then quickly switched to the "Disco Mix" of the song, which helped sustain its life on the charts, although not by much.
 The second single, "Third Love (세번째 사랑)", also fared poorly.
 However, this can be attributed to the fade of sexy R&B music in Korea at the time, as ballads were once again the style of choice for Korean singers.

 Lee has continually participated in variety shows such as SBS's X-Man and Love Letter.
 She ended her official schedule with her last X-Man episode on September 25, 2005, to concentrate on recording her fourth album.

 Although briefly hospitalised due to exhaustion, she made her comeback at the end of March 2006.
 Her lead single from her fourth album was "My Love", which was a Latin-tinged dance song.
 The single was extensively performed, with a remix promoted from May onwards; she then followed up with "Clumsy Love (서투른 사랑)".
 The album sold 12,346 copies in 2007, placing 68th for the year.
 She continued to remain a "sexy" singer, saying that she does not mind the label.